wp-plugins/dfd-reddcoin-tips/readme.txt

 * Tested in Wordpress 4.1
 * Fixed minor bug in rounding calculated Reddcoin values to 8 decimal places.
 * Explicitly set Cryptsy API server to NY server, as either the round robin on the main API domain or the secondary Amsterdam server is currently malfunctioning.

+= 1.0.6 =
+* 2014-12-30
+* Changed payment link to use label value instead of message value, for better compatibility with Reddcoin wallets.